 # N/P – Not published: the number is hidden to prevent calculation of numbers in cells with less than 5 students

-Seed companies; food producers; agricultural consultancies; production; post-harvest and marketing organisations; biosecurity; animal production enterprises.
+National and global seed companies; food producers; agricultural consultancies; production; post-harvest and marketing organisations; biosecurity agencies; animal production enterprises.

 3 years Full time or 6 years Part time